 Modularity, in industrial design, refers to an engineering technique that builds large systems by combining smaller and identical subsystems.
 Designing power converter using the modularity concept was first introduced by Marchesoni et al., in 1990 [37].
-The modular configurations consist of many identical cells connected in series.
-These cells can be either half- or full-bridge (H-bridge) converter.
-Figure 2.5 shows the half- and full-bridge cells with switching states and corresponding output voltage levels.
+A typical modular configuration consists of many identical cells connected in series.
+These cells can be either half- or full-bridge (H-bridge) converters.
+Figure 2.5 shows the half- and full-bridge cells together with their switching states and corresponding output voltage levels.